As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 First, make sure all of your ingredients are at room temperature.
 This recipe calls for melted coconut oil and it will seize up if it comes in contact with cold ingredients.

-Next, whisk all the dry ingredients together.
-Then, whisk all the wet ingredients.
-Add the dry to the wet and stir until a smooth dough forms.
+Whisk all the wet ingredients in a mixing bowl (1).
+Add the dry ingredients to the wet (2) and stir until a smooth dough forms (3).

 Let the dough rest for 10 minutes to let it firm up.